codemomentum/riemann-grid/README.md

 Simple grid views for your riemann events

+#Fork Note
+This is our custom riemann-grid with http-basic auth and service wrapper

+##Running with Service Wrapper
+lein jar
+lein libdir
+copy <project-root>/target/riemann-grid-<version>.jar to <project-root>/lib/
+sh bin/launcher start
+or
+edit parameters before starting (such as host etc..)

 ## Installing

 Either download the jar file from the downloads section, or compile yourself